eoinkelly/notes/haskell/learn-you-a-haskell/01-starting-out.md

 -- if you want to change what Main exports you need to be explicit module Main(main) where

--- the declaration said we were exporting main so we need main! main :: IO () main = ...
+-- the explicity declaration above said we were exporting main so we need a main function! main :: IO () main = ...
 ```

+## Whitespace in Haskell

+QUESTION: what is legal syntax in haskell re. whitespace